Showing posts with label New ideas for FPL. Show all posts

 I've always found it particularly baffling and exasperating that BPS awards an additional 3 'credits' for the 'goal that wins a match' - but offers no definition for that.
 Is it the last goal scored?
 Or (more probably) the last goal that moves a side into the lead?
 Either way, it's nonsense; it's really a matter of chance which player may get to contribute the 'most important' goal.
 And in any case, the truly decisive goal is the one that turns the momentum of the game - often, not one that establishes or extends a lead, but one that ties the score again, or even one that gets a side back in the match after falling a long way behind.
 I can see no reasonable argument for giving extra credit only to one of the game's later goals.

 I'm doubtful about rewarding clean sheets under BPS as well; certainly not with a massive 12 'credits', as is currently the case.
 A goal can come out of nothing, out of pure fluke (or a bad refereeing decision...).
-It's probably undesirable that defenders and keepers get such a huge lift from a clean sheet under the main points system (but they need it, because they get no points for anything else, and usually only a fairly remote chance of big bonus points); again, 'double recovery' seems inappropriate to me - if they're getting 4 points for the clean sheet already, they don't need a huge BPS boost too.
+It's probably undesirable that defenders and keepers get such a huge lift from a clean sheet under the main points system (but they need it, because they get no points for anything else, and usually only a fairly remote chance of big bonus points); and again, 'double recovery' seems inappropriate to me - if they're getting 4 points for the clean sheet already, they don't need a huge BPS boost too.
 For me, there's not usually any difference in quality of defensive performance between a team that concedes 0 goals and a team that concedes 1 (or 2, sometimes....).

 Weighting the BPS so heavily in favour of game actions that are already rewarded is plainly wrong-headed and unfair.
 If those 'credit' items are still to stand, they need to be massively dialled down, I would say.
 Whereas, credits for other important game actions like 'key passes', 'tackles won', and 'fouls won' should be significantly increased.
 That could produce BPS results that accord more closely with actual player performances.